EPUB vs PDF: Which Format Is Better for Reading? (2026)

 When to Use EPUB

-Pick EPUB when you care about the words, not the page layout — novels, non-fiction, biographies, essays, anything text-heavy.
-It’s the right call when:
+Pick EPUB when you care about the words, not the page layout:

-Most free classics from Project Gutenberg, Standard Ebooks, and the Internet Archive come in EPUB — BookShelves includes thousands of free classics you can start reading right away.
-It’s also the standard for commercial ebooks outside Amazon’s Kindle ecosystem.
+Most free classics from Standard Ebooks and the Internet Archive come in EPUB.
+DRM-free bookstores sell EPUBs you actually own and can read in any app.
+BookShelves includes a catalog of 1.5 million free classic books you can start reading right away.

 When to Use PDF